chrisjd20/asoiaf-simulator/README.md

 ## How to support:

 Paying for the server costs out of my own pocket and I hope to have one server in EU and US.
-So any help is appreciated if you can:
+So any help is appreciated if you can on patreon.

 [patreon](patreon.com/user?u=112966643)